West Coast Conference

-The West Coast Conference (WCC) — known as the California Basketball Association from 1952 to 1956 and then as the West Coast Athletic Conference until 1989 — is a collegiate athletic conference affiliated with NCAA Division I consisting of nine member schools across the states of California, Oregon, and Washington.
+The West Coast Conference (WCC) — known as the California Basketball Association from 1952 to 1956 and then as the West Coast Athletic Conference until 1989 — is a collegiate athletic conference affiliated with NCAA Division I consisting of 10 member schools across the states of California, Colorado, Oregon, and Washington.

-All of the current full members are private, faith-based institutions.
-Seven members are Catholic Church affiliates, with five of these schools being Jesuit institutions, including the newest member of the conference, Seattle.
+All of the full members are private institutions, with all but one being faith-based.
+Seven members are Catholic Church affiliates, with four of these schools being Jesuit institutions.
 Pepperdine is an affiliate of the Churches of Christ.
-The conference's second-newest member, the University of the Pacific (which rejoined in 2013 after a 42-year absence), is affiliated with the United Methodist Church, although it has been financially independent of the church since 1969.
+The University of the Pacific (which rejoined in 2013 after a 42-year absence) is affiliated with the United Methodist Church, although it has been financially independent of the church since 1969.
+The only secular institution is the University of Denver, which joined in 2026.
+Although founded by Methodists, it has been nonsectarian from its founding.